All-Quadrant Bounded Clipping GRPO: Closing the Unbounded Blind Spot for Stable and Generalizable Training

-First, the advantage assignment problem.
-GRPO eliminates the value network by relying on sequence-level advantages and uniformly applies this scalar advantage to every token in the sequence.
-This coarse-grained signal leads to misattribution: tokens that are correct or helpful within a low-reward (i.e., ``failed'') sequence are incorrectly penalized, while flawed or irrelevant tokens in a high-reward (i.e., ``successful'') sequence receive undue credit.
-This issue is particularly pronounced in long-form generation.
-For instance, when solving a mathematical problem, the same intermediate token (e.g., a reasoning step) may receive opposite advantage values depending solely on whether the final numerical answer is correct or not, despite the token itself being identical and potentially valid in both cases.
+As formalized in Sect.~\ref{sec:prelim}, GRPO inherits PPO's clipping mechanism but replaces token-level advantages with sequence-level ones.
+This combination introduces several fundamental issues, as also noted by \citet{liu2025understandingr1zeroliketraining}.

+First, the advantage-assignment problem.
+GRPO eliminates the value network by relying on a single sequence-level advantage that is applied uniformly to every token.
+Using a trajectory-level return to update every token is not, by itself, biased---this is exactly what REINFORCE~\citep{williams1992simple} does.
+The issue is statistical: the sequence-level advantage is a coarse, high-variance estimate of each token's true marginal contribution, so its signal-to-noise ratio is poor.
+The same intermediate token can receive advantages of opposite sign depending only on whether the final answer is correct (Fig.~\ref{fig:credit_assignment}); over an individual update this surfaces as high-variance, occasionally large, updates on tokens whose true contribution is mis-estimated.
+ABC-GRPO does not recover token-level advantages or resolve this attribution problem; it bounds the \emph{influence} of the noisiest such updates.

-Second, the error reinforcement problem.
-When a response receives a positive sequence-level advantage, typically due to a correct final outcome (e.g., a few tokens at the end), all preceding tokens, including ``nonsense'' or ``erroneous reasoning,'' are equally reinforced.
-Conversely, if the final result is incorrect and the sequence receives a negative advantage, even sound and logically valid reasoning steps earlier in the response are negatively reinforced.
-While this may be tolerable for short responses, it becomes severely detrimental in long reasoning chains, where the signal-to-noise ratio of the learning signal degrades significantly.
-This is because in long reasoning trajectories, only a small subset of tokens directly determines the final outcome, yet GRPO's sequence-level credit assignment treats all tokens equally, introducing substantial noise into the learning signal.
+Second, the error-reinforcement problem.
+A positive sequence-level advantage reinforces all preceding tokens together---including ``nonsense'' or erroneous reasoning---while a negative advantage discourages even sound earlier steps.
+This is tolerable for short responses but increasingly detrimental in long reasoning chains, where only a small subset of tokens determines the outcome.